skillcadet/blog/_drafts/2025-04-12-Autonomi-Transaction-Reporter.md

 On April 22, 2025, I was notified that I was included in the first cohort and will be invited to create my project page using a google form.
 Huzzah!

+I've updated my project page with a placeholder image I generated with AI.
+In very short order, I need to mockup a more realistic page and try to make it look about the same way with photoshop.
+For now, I'm waiting to see the resulting page that is supposed to update regularly from the google sheet.

+### Course update

+Ok, back from the first module...
+I think I'll be able to figure out the Javascript, but where I'm feeling lost is CSS.
+CSS is very flexible and I don't know the language of design in a way to apply it towards what I want (I don't know how to describe what I want in a consice way).
+I do appreciate how Svelte isolates CSS inside components, but I am going to have to take some styling lessons to make things look friendly.